Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

 {% tabs %}
 {% tab title="Android" %}
-Add the **beta** Campaign Classic extension to your project using the app's Gradle file.
+Add the Campaign Classic extension to your project using the app's Gradle file.

 #### Java